zichongkao/selectstarsql/beazley.md

 The case was also notable because the victim was the father of a federal judge John Michael Luttig.
 During the appeals to the Supreme court, three of the nine justices recused themselves because of their personal ties to Judge Luttig, leaving only six to review the case.

-Napoleon Beazley made an impassionate last statement arguing that an eye for an eye does not constitute justice.
+Napoleon Beazley made an impassioned last statement arguing that an eye for an eye does not constitute justice.
 Our task is to retrieve his statement from the database.

 <br>
 <a name="first"></a>
 ## A First SQL Query
 <sql-exercise
-  data-question="Run this query to find the first 3 rows of the 'executions' table." data-comment="Viewing a few rows is a good way to find out the columns of a table." data-default-text="SELECT * FROM executions LIMIT 3"></sql-exercise>
+  data-question="Run this query to find the first 3 rows of the 'executions' table." data-comment="Viewing a few rows is a good way to find out the columns of a table.
+Try to remember the column names for later use." data-default-text="SELECT * FROM executions LIMIT 3"></sql-exercise>

-The SQL query may look like an ordinary sentence, but you should view it as three *Lego blocks*:
+The SQL query may look like an ordinary sentence, but you should view it as three Lego blocks:
 <code class='codeblock'>SELECT *</code>
 <code class='codeblock'>FROM executions</code>
 <code class='codeblock'>LIMIT 3</code>.